Hofls/useful-info/cookbooks/project-review.md

 * System architecture is good, diagram is present in the project
 * High level architecture style should suit the project needs (microservices/monolith etc)
 * Folders structure makes sense
-* Architecture is enforced automatically (e.g. via ArchUnit)
+* Architecture enforced automatically (e.g. via ArchUnit)

 ### Devops
-* Continuous delivery is automated
+* Continuous delivery automated
-* Notification is sent in dev chat whenever merge request is open
+* Notification sent in dev chat whenever merge request is open
-* Each commit should have link to task (and check for the link is automated)
+* Each commit should have a link to task (and check for the link automated)
 * All related configs is present in the project (nginx, apache2, gitlab-ci, docker, kubernetes..)
-* There is README.md with information on how to install/build/run project
+* There is a README.md with information on how to install/build/run project
 * Endpoint with metrics (e.g. micrometer-actuator) for monitoring
 * Monitoring is present, with automatic alerts if something goes wrong
 * There is at least three different environments - dev, test, production
 * There is no stale branches
 * Logs are accessible via `graylog` or alternatives
-* There is no passwords/tokens hardcoded in the project (those should be stored as environment variables)
+* No passwords/tokens hardcoded in the project (those should be stored as environment variables)

 * Project runs inside of a container (docker)

 ### Git
 * Git branching schema makes sense
 * Gitlab is [configured properly](../commands-links/gitlab.md)
-* Make sure that request is merged only after review from another person
+* Request merged only after review from another person

 ### Code review
-* Dont mix big refactoring with functional changes.
+* Don't mix big refactoring with functional changes.
 Reasons:
     * Refactoring hides functional changes (on review, later in bug search)
     * Impossible to revert only functional changes (or only refactoring), you have to revert both

 ### Database
 * Migrations are done via liquibase/flyway
 * Database schema makes sense
-* There is indexes/validations
+* There are indexes/validations

 ### Tests
 * Unit tests and integration tests is a must.
-Mutation tests is a possibility
+Mutation tests is a possibility.
 * Everything should be tested! e.g. - auth, rest, db...
 * Should be possible to run specific test in isolation (Ctrl+Shift+F10 in `IDEA`)
 * E2E tests (UI) (e.g. puppeteer/cypress/selenium)